scaffold-eth/se-2-challenges/README.md

 📱 Open http://localhost:3000 to see the app.

-> 👩‍💻 Rerun `yarn deploy --reset` whenever you want to deploy new contracts to the frontend, update your current contracts with changes, or re-deploy it to get a fresh contract address.
+> 👩‍💻 Rerun `yarn deploy` whenever you want to deploy new contracts to the frontend.
+If you haven't made any contract changes, you can run `yarn deploy --reset` for a completely fresh deploy.

 ---